Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 But, there are so many mahoosive benefits that come from wild swimming, that the hassle is TOTALLY outweighed by the fun of it all.
 Ranging from the endorphin boost, to the physical improvement in circulation and alertness, to helping develop a child’s awareness of water safety and assessment of risk.
 Plus….. well it’s just bloody great isn’t it?!

-Now.
-We are not in a MILLION YEARS going to profess to be experts in Wild Swimming, and 2022 - 2023 is the first year that I have swum all year round.
-But we do love it, and we think you will too…. because a walk with the promise of a swim seems to be one of the best whinge busting motivations EVER (I just won’t mention the walk back….)
+Now, we are not in a MILLION YEARS going to profess to be experts in Wild Swimming.
+But over the years, we’ve learned a few handy bits and bobs including the fact that a walk with the promise of a swim, seems to be one of the best whinge-busting motivations EVER!
+(I just won’t mention the walk back….)

 So here are some of our favourite kid friendly wild swim spots and some of our top tips too!